ArachnidAbby/BCL/readme.md

 # Documentation

-Documentation in the form of html docs can be found in the `docs` folder but will eventually be put on the rtd.io website.
+Sphinx documentation can be found in the `docs` folder.
+Note that these docs are not up-to-date yet.

-The documentation was started so early to make sure I didn't forget what the language is supposed to look like.